gomathimurthi199930/GitHub_SQL-Project/README.md

 - Which day(s) in April 2006 had the lowest visibility and what was the weather summary?

  <a href="https://github.com/gomathimurthi199930/GitHub_SQL-Project/blob/main/SQL_Queries.sql"> view Queries</a>

+## Process
+- Data Collection: Gathered raw weather data in CSV format.
+- Data Cleaning: Used Python in Google Colab to clean and preprocess the data.
+- Data Upload: Imported the cleaned data into SQL Server using import tools.
+- Data Analysis: Executed SQL queries to analyze weather parameters such as temperature, humidity, wind speed, and visibility.